apache/cordova-js/README.md

       |
       |-lib
       |  |-bootstrap.js
-      |  | Code to bootstrap the phonegap platform, inject APIs and fire events
+      |  | Code to bootstrap the Callback platform, inject APIs and fire events
       |  |
       |  |-builder.js
       |  | Injects in our classes onto navigator (or wherever else is needed)